Learning Outcomes

 Introduction

-Federal Rule of Evidence 615, often referred to as "The Rule" concerning witness exclusion or sequestration, addresses the practice of preventing witnesses from hearing the testimony of other witnesses during a trial.
-The core principle is to safeguard the integrity of witness testimony by minimizing the possibility that a witness might consciously or unconsciously tailor their account based on what they hear others say.
+Federal Rule of Evidence 615, often referred to as “The Rule” concerning witness exclusion or sequestration, addresses the practice of preventing witnesses from hearing the testimony of other witnesses during a trial or hearing.
+The core principle is to safeguard the integrity of witness testimony by minimizing the possibility that a witness might consciously or unconsciously change, “shade,” or tailor their account based on what they hear others say.

 The rule generally requires the court, at a party's request, to order witnesses excluded so they cannot hear other witnesses' testimony.
 The court may also issue such an order on its own initiative.
 However, the rule recognizes certain categories of persons who cannot be excluded.
-Understanding these exceptions and the operation of the rule is essential for evidence-based questions on the MBE.
+Understanding those exceptions, and the practical operation of the rule, is essential for evidence questions on the MBE.

 The General Rule – FRE 615

-The core rationale is to prevent witnesses from being influenced by the testimony of others, thereby promoting the discovery of truth by ensuring more independent recollections.
+The core rationale is to prevent witnesses from being influenced by the testimony of others, thereby advancing the discovery of truth by ensuring more independent recollections.

 Persons Exempt from Exclusion